We have been working in Tanzania since 2001 to promote education, mentor girls, develop leaders, and transform communities.

 We know that educated girls have better lives and seek positive changes in society, yet only 26% of girls in Tanzania go to secondary school, and only 3% go on to tertiary education.

 Through extensive research on best practices and successful models throughout East Africa, the AfricAid team developed a leadership and life skills training curriculum – the Kisa Curriculum – and identified a number of essential programs and activities.
-Africa (Tanzania), a Tanzanian NGO, was registered in 2010 and took on the responsibility of implementing the Kisa Project.
+The Kisa Project is implemented by our sister organization, GLAMI (Girls Livelihood and Mentorship Initiative), a Tanzanian NGO.

 In 2001, 16 year old Ashley Shuyler founded AfricAid, following a life-changing trip to Tanzania five years earlier.
 During that trip, she met many children her age who did not have the opportunity to go to school.
 She learned that girls, in particular, face significant challenges in trying to obtain an education.
 Realizing that this leads to a cycle of poverty – and recognizing just how powerful girls’ education can be in changing the futures of individuals and communities – she established AfricAid to help transform the landscape of opportunity for young women in Tanzania.

 In its early years, AfricAid focused on providing scholarships and direct support to Tanzanian schools.
 In 2010, AfricAid adopted a more strategic approach to girls’ education to more holistically address the structural barriers facing even the most academically accomplished young women.
 Our new approach reflected the belief that young women, in particular those who have achieved entrance to upper secondary school, have incredible potential to become future leaders and catalysts for change in their communities.
 These young women, however, need additional skills, knowledge and confidence to reach their potential.
 It was from this knowledge that AfricAid’s flagship program, the Kisa Project, was born.